GuillermoBarboza/pwa/README.md

 # Hello PWA
-The classic Hello World program as a Progressive Web App
+The classic Hello World program as a Progressive Web App // THANKS FOR THE EXAMPLE!

 ![Hello World Screenshot](./screenshot.jpg "Hello World Screenshot")